-- 2.7.
-Exterior wall coverings.
-Shall at a minimum include the following building components in progress inspections: - Exterior wall coverings and veneers - Soffit coverings - 3.
-Final inspection.
-To be made after the building is completed, all sub-trade inspections have passed and the structure is ready for occupancy. - 3.1.
-In flood hazard areas, as part of the final inspection, a final certification of the lowest floor elevation or the elevation to which a building is dry floodproofed, as applicable, shall be submitted to the authority having jurisdiction.

-4. Swimming pool inspection.

-- 4.1.
-First inspection to be made after excavation and installation of reinforcing steel, bonding and main drain and prior to placing of concrete shell. - 4.2.
-Underground electric inspection - 4.3.
-Perimeter piping inspection/pressure test to be made prior to backfill and preparation of the pool deck (if any). - 4.4.
-Light niche/wet niche inspection.
-To inspect the bonding of underwater light fixtures prior to filling the pool with water. - 4.5.
-Pool deck inspection to be made prior to placing concrete in the pool deck with all required bonding connections completed. - 4.6.
-Final electric inspection to be made prior to filling the swimming pool with water. - 4.7.
-Final permanent barrier inspection to be made prior to filling the swimming pool with water

-4.8.
-Final inspection to be made when the swimming pool is complete and all required enclosure requirements are in place.

-In order to pass final inspection and receive a certificate of completion, a residential swimming pool must meet the requirements relating to pool safety features as described in Section 424.2.17 and R4501.17 of this code.

-5. Demolition inspections.

-First inspection (pre-demolition) to be made after all utility connections have been disconnected and secured in such manner that no unsafe or unsanitary conditions shall exist during or after demolition operations.

-Final inspection to be made after all demolition work is completed.

-6. Manufactured building inspections.

-The building department shall inspect construction of foundations; connecting buildings to foundations; installation of parts identified on plans as site installed items, joining the modules, including utility crossovers; utility connections from the building to utility lines on site; and any other work done on site which requires compliance with the Florida Building Code.
-(See also Section 107.3.5 Manufactured/Modular Buildings) Additional inspections may be required for public educational facilities (see Section 423.27.20).

-7. Impact-resistant coverings.
+- 7. Final inspection.
+To be made after the building is completed, all sub-trade inspections have passed, and ready for occupancy. - 7.1.
+Lowest floor elevation.
+In flood hazard areas, as part of the final inspection, a final certification of the lowest floor elevation shall be submitted to the authority having jurisdiction. - 7.2 A final survey shall be provided to certify placement of the building on the site, illustrate all surrounding setback dimensions, easements, slopes for proper drainage and shall be available at the job site or submitted electronically for review by the building official. - B. Swimming pool inspection. - First inspection to be made after excavation and installation of reinforcing steel, bonding and main drain, and prior to placing of concrete shell. - Steel reinforcement inspection - Underground electric inspection - Underground piping inspection including a pressure test - Underground electric inspection under deck area (including the equipotential bonding) - Underground piping inspection under deck area. - Deck inspection: to be made prior to installation of the deck material (with forms, deck drains, and any reinforcement in placed. - Final electric inspection to be made prior to filling the swimming pool with water. - Final permanent barrier inspection is to be made prior to filling the swimming pool with water. - In order to pass final inspection and receive a certificate of completion, a residential swimming pool must meet the requirements relating to pool safety features as described in Section 424.2.17. - Final inspection to be made when the swimming pool is complete and all required enclosure requirements are in place. - C. Demolition inspections. - First inspection (pre-demolition) to be made after all utility connections have been disconnected and secured in such manner that no unsafe or unsanitary conditions shall exist during or after demolition operations - Final inspection (post-demolition) to be made after all demolition work is completed. - Exterior Site Conditions shall be graded and sodded to prevent the accumulation of water and shall be sloped in a manner not create a nuisance to the adjacent properties. - D. Manufactured building inspections. - The building department shall inspect construction of foundations; connecting buildings to foundations; installation of parts identified on plans as site installed items, joining the modules, including utility crossovers; utility connections from the building to utility lines on site; and any other work done on site which requires compliance with the Florida Building Code (See also Section 107.3.5)

+Manufactured/Modular Buildings of this code).
+Additional inspections may be required for public educational facilities (See Section 453.27.20 FBC-Building).

+E. Impact-Resistant Coverings or Impact-Resistant Systems Inspections

-Where impact resistant coverings or impact resistant systems are installed the building official shall perform inspections at the request of the applicant, on all impact-resistant coverings or impact resistant systems to determine the following:
+Where impact-resistant coverings or impact-resistant systems are installed to meet requirements of this code, the building official shall schedule adequate inspections of impact-resistant coverings or impact-resistant systems to determine the following: